BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 | Secondary | :red_square: 2 keys | :yellow_square: 1.5 keys |:green_square: OK |  :green_square: .5 keys |
 | Cloud | :red_square: 2 keys | :green_square: .5 keys | :green_square: .5 keys | :green_square: OK |

-## Appendix II: Preserving Assets for Your Heirs
+## Appendix III: Preserving Assets for Your Heirs

 Being able to pass assets down to heirs is important for many.
 But, even if you don't have any heirs, making your funds available to someone else, whether it be a spouse or a lawyer, can be crucially important: if you are disabled to the point where you are unable to access your funds yourself, you may _need_ someone to access your funds for you, quite possibly to pay for the medical care that you need.